Dayordee/Hospital-capstone-Project/README.md

 # Hospital-capstone-Project

-My Assignment is on the master branch switch to master branch
+My Assignment is on the master branch, switch to master branch